13retonnian/cpnt262-final-project/README.md

 ## Random Dog Toy Recommender

 - This is a fun random toy recommendation program.
-- Simply enter your dogs characteristics and an average price range click submit.
+- Simply enter your dogs characteristics and an average price range and click submit.
 - The recommender will then figure out which toys are suitable for your dog and make a random selection.

 ## About the project